You must be able to read, write and comprehend the English language at a level exceeding basic conversational English. Required IELTS level is 6.5.

 To assist with tuition, you may want to look into options to use RESP funds or discuss other financing or student loan options that may be available through your financial institution/banking facility.
 Note it is suggested that you connect with a bank early as it may take 6-8 weeks to complete the financial assistance application process.

-CPL holder - in accordance with Transport Canada regulations, individuals who already hold a Commercial Pilot License are not eligible to enroll in an integrated flight training program.
+For Commercial Pilot Licence (CPL) holders, in accordance with Transport Canada regulations, individuals who already hold a Commercial Pilot License are not eligible to enrol in an integrated flight training program.

-No. Gradation certificates are only issued to those students that have successfully completed the whole program.
-If you are interested in getting your private or commercial licence only you should connect with the Canadian Flight Academy (Oshawa Airport), to enquire about their modular training options: https://torontoairways.com/training
+No, Gradation Certificates are only issued to those students that have successfully completed the whole program.
+If you are interested in getting your Private or Commercial Licence only, you should connect with the Canadian Flight Academy, to enquire about their Modular Training Options.

 Your application and academic documentation are assessed by the College admissions office to confirm you meet the program admission requirements; and they will advise you if any further information or action is required.

 After submitting your application, you should then register to attend a Program Admission Session (PAS), as this a mandatory requirement and must be completed in order for you to receive a seat offer.
-To register go to the website and follow the instructions (see School of Transportation, 8119 program):
+Visit Program Admission Sessions and follow the instructions under the Canadian Integrated Airline Transport Pilot Licence (CIATPL) Program (8119) section.

-If needed, you can change the semester you’re enrolled and have your deposit held on account and applied to the new intake semester – or you can cancel your application/ offer.
-Send an email to CIATPL8119@centennialcollege.ca advising what’s needed, and you’ll receive further information as to any further actions you may be required to take.
+If needed, you can change the semester you’re enrolled and have your deposit held on account and applied to the new intake semester or you can cancel your application or offer.
+Send an email to CIATPL8119@centennialcollege.ca advising what's needed, and you'll receive further information as to any further actions you may be required to take.

 You can email CIATPL8119@centennialcollege.ca with any specific questions you may have.

-Or you can register to attend a Program Admission Session (PAS) at the following website and follow the instructions (see School of Transportation, 8119 program): https://www.centennialcollege.ca/admissions/program-admission-sessions
+Or you can register to attend a Program Admission Session (PAS).

-A Category 1 (CAT 1) Aviation Medical must be obtained to progress/remain in the program.
-You may however start the program with a Category 4 (CAT 4) Aviation Medical, while you are waiting to receive your Category 1 medical certificate from Transport Canada (TC).
+A Category 1 (CAT 1) Aviation Medical must be obtained to progress and remain in the program.
+You may however start the program with a Category 4 (CAT 4) Aviation Medical, while you are waiting to receive your Category 1 Medical Certificate from Transport Canada (TC).

 You will be required to pay a fee to obtain an aviation medical, so it is suggested that you wait until you have confirmed your seat offer.

-A CAT 4 certificate allows you to start your program and flight training activities, including completing solo flight time – while you are waiting to receive your CAT 1.
-The self declaration form can be found on the TC website: Category 4 Declaration for Licences and Permits form .
+A CAT 4 certificate allows you to start your program and flight training activities, including completing solo flight time while you are waiting to receive your CAT 1.
+Complete the Category 4 Declaration for Licences and Permits Form and send it to Transport Canada at aviation.ont@tc.gc.ca.

 A CAT 1 certificate requires you to complete a physical medical examination, which is conducted by a TC approved CAME and the results are submitted to TC.
-The issue of the certificate from Transport Canada can take anywhere from 4 to 16 weeks and without a medical you won’t be able to fly.
-Further information about what’s covered by the Category 1 medical examination can be found on the Transport Canada website at: Standard 424 Appendix II - Limitations and Restrictions which may appear on a Permit, Licence or Medical Certificate (canada.ca).
+The issue of the certificate from Transport Canada can take anywhere from 4 to 16 weeks and without a medical you won't be able to fly.
+Visit the Standard 424 Appendix II - Limitations and Restrictions which may appear on a Permit, Licence or Medical Certificate to learn what’s covered by the Category 1 Medical Examination.

-For further information about obtaining either certificate please contact your local Civil Aviation Medical Examiner (CAME) at: TC website/CAME Search.
+For further information about obtaining either certificate, contact your local Civil Aviation Medical Examiner (CAME).
+Visit Civil Aviation Medical Examiners (CAME) Search to find your local Civil Aviation Medical Examiner.

-You can find a Transport Canada (TC) CAME through the Transport Canada website.
+You can find a Transport Canada (TC) CAME through the Civil Aviation Medical Examiners (CAME) Search.

-- International Students: Find an approved CAME in your home country through the TC website.
-To ensure that your TC issued CAT 1 medical certificate is received in time for you to start your training, please request that it be sent to you at the following address:
+- International Students: Find an approved CAME in your home country through the Civil Aviation Medical Examiners (CAME) Search.
+To ensure that your TC issued CAT 1 Medical Certificate is received in time for you to start your training, request that it be sent to you at the following address:

 [Your name] - c/o Toronto Airways Inc.